Information Governance

 Accessing the information held about you

 You have the right to ask for all the information that DET and its Schools have about you.
 When DET/School receives a request from you, they must normally give you access to everything they have recorded about you.
-However, they do not let you see any parts of your record which contain:
+However, they do not provide:

 This applies to paper and electronic records.
 If you request it, DET/its Schools also let others see your record (except if one of the points above applies).
 If you have any queries regarding access to your information, please contact: